 Automating Grafana Annotations

 You can get various tools in your development environment to automatically publish annotations to your Grafana panels.
-Some of the most useful automations are for GitHub, CircleCI and Sentry.
+Some of the most useful automation is for GitHub, CircleCI, and Sentry.
 Of course, there are many more plugins available for other automatic annotations.

 In MetricFire, these plugins are already set up for you, so all you need to do is copy and paste your webhook into the appropriate text field of your account with the tool you’re using.